UltimateHackingKeyboard/agent/packages/kboot/readme.md

   const kboot = new KBoot(usbPeripheral);
   // Call the command
   const version = await kboot.getBootloaderVersion();
+  // ... more commands

+  // Close the communication channel.
+Release resources kboot.close();
 ```

 If you have to communicate other I2C device over USB call `kboot.configureI2c(i2cId)` before the command.